 CF = 1 (i.e., not applicable)

 The surplus for projects is calculated as the difference between the marginal bid and the respective LCOE of the chosen project.
 Without the RYM, chosen projects (winners) will be projects with the lowest LCOE in this example.
-Graphical representation of the surplus with the assumption of marginal project at 6m/s (i.e., 31 out of 41 projects chosen) is depicted in .
+Graphical representation of the surplus with the assumption of marginal project at 6m/s (i.e., 31 out of 41 projects chosen) is depicted in Figure 3.

 Figure 3; Example, LCOE and surplus with marginal project at wind speed 6m/s

-Using , and for calculation of average subsidy, average surplus and average production, shows average subsidy, average surplus and electricity production per MW per year based on different marginal projects (i.e., based on scenarios with different demand/supply ratios).
+Using Equation 11, Equation 12 and Equation 13 for calculation of average subsidy, average surplus and average production, Figure 4 shows average subsidy, average surplus and electricity production per MW per year based on different marginal projects (i.e., based on scenarios with different demand/supply ratios).
 I.e., based on scenarios where demand equals 1, to demand equals 41 (all projects).
 The average surplus is naturally highest with high demand/supply ratio (i.e., the marginal project is project with low wind speed) reaching approx. 25 EUR/MWh, while the surplus decrease to zero when demand equals to 1 (i.e., only project with lowest LCOE/highest wind speed is chosen).
 The average production is conversely highest in case of low demand/supply ratio (as only projects with high production potential are chosen) and lowest in case of high demand/supply ratio (projects with low production potential are also chosen).

 Figure 4; Average surplus, subsidy and production based on different demand/supply ratio

-illustrate that the higher the difference between marginal project and weighted LCOE of other chosen projects, the higher surplus projects will reach.
+Figure 4 illustrate that the higher the difference between marginal project and weighted LCOE of other chosen projects, the higher surplus projects will reach.

 Simple case - reference yield model